How to Become a Filmmaker Without Having a Trust Fund

 Bigelow’s lack of production dollars was greatly offset by a highly conceptual narrative that resulted in her film being more than simply the sum of its parts.

 And as a bonus, through the concept she created with its emphasis on violence, masculinity, and men expressing their physical dominance over one another, we can glean a preview of the major themes of Bigelow’s future films and a lesson in using one’s imagination to juxtapose dissimilar elements to make something entirely new and original.
 You don’t even need to see the film to understand the power of her idea.

 Check out Bigalow as she offers some useful advice to filmmakers just starting out.

 SHOOTING TV COMMERCIALS IN AD LAND

 Unlike documentaries, TV advertising is often viewed as crass and overly commercial and by comparison it very often is.
 That said, producing TV commercials for clients and for advertising agencies could be, in many cases, a lot more lucrative than making documentaries.

-Not only is the client under contract from the beginning of pre-production right through to the final cut, you always get half of your money up front.
-Right?
+Not only is the client under contract from the beginning of pre-production right through to the final cut, and you always get half of your money up front, right?
 There should be no negotiation on those two points.
 The consequences of beginning a commercial production without a signed contract and a 50% deposit can be disastrous.
 So, no exceptions, ever!